 UBS Opportunity Equity Funds invest in equities and may therefore be subject to high fluctuations in value.
 As these UBS Funds pursue an active management style, each Fund's performance can deviate substantially from that of it's reference index.
 All investments are subject to market fluctuations.
 This Fund has specific risks related to Chinese investments, which can significantly increase given the specific market and market regulation.
+This Fund may not be appropriate for investors who plan to withdraw their money before the recommended holding period disclosed in the PRIIPs KID, if available for this share class.

-Please note the following information about the Morningstar Ratings: © 2024 Morningstar.
+Please note the following information about the Morningstar Ratings: © 2025 Morningstar.
 All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 Past performance is no guarantee of future results.